-On the occasion of its fourth reprint, Alec Soth looks back at his career-defining project
+On the occasion of its fourth reprint, in 2017, Alec Soth looked back at his career-defining project

 "I fell in love with the process of taking pictures, with wandering around finding things.
 To me it feels like a kind of performance.
 The picture is a document of that performance"

 Alec Soth’s work is rooted in the American photographic tradition that Walker Evans famously termed “documentary Style.”
 Concerned with the mythologies and oddities that proliferate America’s disconnected communities, Soth has an instinct for the relationship between narrative and metaphor.
 His clarity of voice has drawn many comparisons to literature, but he believes photography to be more fragmented; “It’s more like poetry than writing a novel.”

 Aside from his many critically acclaimed personal projects, selected clients include The New York Times Magazine, The New Yorker, W Magazine, Vogue, GQ, Wall Street Journal Magazine.